Business checking vs. personal checking: How they compare

 - The amount of cash that’s counted for free — and what cash counting fees would be if you exceed the free amount

-Business checking accounts give a business owner options and features that aren’t usually available with personal checking accounts.
-You’ll probably need a federal employer identification number (EIN) to open a business checking account, according to the SBA.
+Business checking accounts give a business owner options and features that aren’t usually available with personal checking accounts, including advanced payment methods and lines of credit.

 Making the switch from personal to business